-Bosnia: Power utilities investment cycle needed to avoid TPPs decommissioning25.
-January 2016. / SEE Energy News
+Bosnia: Power utilities investment cycle needed to avoid TPPs decommissioning, SEE Energy News

 Reduction of emissions from large combustion plants and harmonization with EU directives is the obligation of all four coal fired power plants in Bosnia, Ugljevik and Gacko in ERS and Tuzla and Kakanj in EPBiH.